aikopras/RSbus/README.md

 ## The RSbusConnection class ##
 For each address this decoder uses a dedicated RSbusConnection object should be created by the main program.
 To connect to the master station, each RSbusConnection object should start with sending all 8 feedback bits to the master.
-Since RS_bus messages carry only 4 bits of user data (a nibble), the 8 bits will be split in 4 low and 4 high bits and send in two consequetive messages.
+Since RS_bus messages carry only 4 bits of user data (a nibble), the 8 bits will be split in 4 low and 4 high bits and send in two consecutive messages.

 - ### address ###
 The address used by this RS-bus connection object.
 Valid values are: 1..128